+11.1.
 Identifying and assessing potential risks related to irregularities

-In identifying and assessing risks of material misstatement in respect of irregularities, including fraud and non-compliance with laws and regulations, our procedures included the following:
+In identifying and assessing risks of material misstatement in respect of irregularities, including fraud and non-compliance with laws and regulations, we considered the following:

-- enquiring of management, internal audit and the board of directors, including obtaining and reviewing supporting documentation, concerning the company's policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations; - discussing among the engagement team and involving relevant internal specialists, including tax and IT specialists regarding how and where fraud might occur in the financial statements and any potential indicators of fraud; and - obtaining an understanding of the legal and regulatory framework that the company operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the company.
-The key laws and regulations we considered in this context included the UK Companies Act, Listing rules and tax legislation.
-In addition, compliance with terms of the company's regulatory solvency were fundamental to the company's ability to continue as a going concern.
+- the nature of the industry and sector, control environment and business performance including the design of the company's remuneration policies, key drivers for directors' remuneration, bonus levels and performance targets; - results of our enquiries of management, internal audit and the audit committee about their own identification and assessment of the risks of irregularities; - any matters we identified having obtained and reviewed the company's documentation of their policies and procedures relating to: - o identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - o detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - o the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; and - the matters discussed among the audit engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.